- LAST REVIEWED: 25 July 2022

 Few sources in English provide an overview of Meiji-period painting or Meiji art, including the general surveys of Japanese art.
-Those that do were generated in response to the Meiji centennial, as in Gutiérrez 1968, Kawakita 1976, Miyagawa 1967, Munsterberg 1978, and Uyeno 1958, and book-length treatments are mostly translations from Japanese.
+Those that do were generated in response to the Meiji centennial (Gutiérrez 1968, Kawakita 1976, Miyagawa 1967, Munsterberg 1978, and Uyeno 1958), and book-length treatments are mostly translations from Japanese.
 These works share a common generalization: the 1870s were a period of sweeping westernization that threatened the very existence of native art; the 1880s engendered backlash and struggle for oil painting; the 1890s stabilized with acceptance of both nihonga and yōga.
 In nihonga, these narratives prioritized Tokyo and the painters aligned with Okakura Kakuzō (b.
 1862–d.
-1913; see Tokyo Nihonga, below) over developments in Kyoto or elsewhere.
-Exhibition catalogues have been crucial to the development of scholarship outside Japan, as discussed in Baekeland 1980; Berry 2002; Conant, et al. 1995; and Satō and Watanabe 1991.
-Three articles compare nihonga and yōga by narrowing their discussions to a few artists (Rosenfield 1976) or a particular genre (Croissant 2008, Takashina 2006).
+1913; see Tokyo Nihonga) over developments in Kyoto or elsewhere.
+Exhibition catalogues have been crucial to the development of scholarship outside Japan, including Baekeland 1980; Berry 2002; Conant, et al. 1995; and Satō and Watanabe 1991.
+Three articles compare nihonga and yōga by narrowing their discussions to a few artists (Rosenfield 1976 or a particular genre (Croissant 2008, Takashina 2006).

 Baekeland, Frederick.
 Imperial Japan: The Art of the Meiji Era, 1868–1912: An Exhibition.
 Ithaca, NY: Herbert F. Johnson Museum of Art, Cornell University, 1980.

 This exhibition catalogue is a landmark, being the first scholarly treatment of Meiji art in the United States.
 Good introductory essay, though it overemphasizes the destructive impact of Westernization in the 1870s.
 Each art medium is treated separately.